vkrasilnikau/mvvmdialogservice/README.md

 mvvmdialogservice
 =================

-This is a example of dialog service implementation in MVVM-based WPF application
+This is an example of dialog service implementation in MVVM-based WPF application .